rschristopher/ischristtrue.com/src/truth.md

  and we are agents within that world -- and when we seek truth, we are seeking to know the world
- (and ourselves)
+ (and ourself)
- as they actually exist.
+ as it actually exists.

 Is the world we perceive real?
 Is it all a dream?